beginning of content

 Contact your healthcare team if you experience:

-What does the operation involve?
+What does the procedure involve?

 Your surgeon will make a cut on the lining of your nose over your septum and lift the mucosa away from the cartilage and bone.
 They will remove the parts of the cartilage and bone that are bent and they will put the rest back in a straight position.

-How can I prepare myself for the operation?
+How can I prepare myself for the procedure?

 If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.
 Smoking stops your nose clearing mucus properly and this can increase the feeling of a blocked nose.

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.
-Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
+Regular exercise should help you prepare for the procedure, help you recover and improve your long-term health.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Speak to the healthcare team about any vaccinations you might need to reduce your risk of serious illness while you recover.
+Speak to the healthcare team about any vaccinations you may need to reduce your risk of serious illness while you recover.
 When you come into hospital, practise hand washing and wear a face covering when asked.

 What complications can occur?

-General complications of any operation
+General complications of any procedure

-Possible complications specific to this operation
+Possible complications specific to this procedure

 Consequences of this procedure